Xplorer²

 xplorer² (formerly 2xExplorer) is a dual-pane file manager for Microsoft Windows operating systems, developed by Nikos Bozinis (Nikolaos Achilleos Bozinis).
 It offers the functionality of orthodox file managers through an interface similar to the familiar Windows Explorer.
 Some of its features are tabbed file management within each pane, viewing and editing text files, searching for files using arbitrary criteria, the ability to compare and synchronize folders and the ability to perform queued or concurrent copy and move operations with error handling (robust file transfer).
 The file finder module is claimed to be “outclass” from other search tools.

+xplorer² is fully shell integrated, supporting all windows shell extension handlers that provide preview, text content search and file property information.
+It also supports many Total Commander WDX/WLX/WCX extension plugins.

 Later versions support multi-folder browsing in side-by-side panels (aka Miller columns), detect duplicate and similar files and pictures to clean up hard disk space.